 Price is per person, double occupancy.
 For a single room, add $1,200 in 2014 and $1,300 in 2015.

-Airfare is not included in the expedition cost.
-Round-trip economy airfare between Miami and Lima is from $700, and flights within Peru are $370 (subject to change).
+International airfare to/from Lima and airfare within Peru is not included in the expedition cost.
+The group flight within Peru is $370 (subject to change).